 One major factor?
-The route intersects several high-traffic areas, including Dallas, Jackson and Atlanta.
+The route intersects several high-traffic areas, including Dallas; Jackson, Mississippi; and Atlanta.

-The I-95 starts at the Canadian border in Maine, passing through Boston, New York City, Baltimore, and Jacksonville before ending in Miami.
+Interstate 95 starts at the Canadian border in Maine, passing through Boston, New York City, Baltimore and Jacksonville, Florida, before ending in Miami.

 How to protect yourself

-But no matter how well you drive, rocketing around in a 3,500-pound metal cage comes with inherent risks.
+But no matter how well you drive, rocketing around in 3,500 pounds of metal comes with inherent risks.
 That’s what car insurance is for.

 However, in some states, minimum coverage doesn’t help you much if you get into a serious accident.
 Before hitting the road, make sure you read over your policy to ensure you have a sense of what it covers — and what it doesn't.